A Review of Eco-Keeper and BuggyBed Bed Bug Traps

 My Personal Experience With Traps

 I scrutinized many brands while volunteering with a bed bug community outreach program.
-The budget allowed me to purchase each type, and monitor how well they worked.
+The budget allowed me to purchase each type of trap and monitor how well they worked.
 I wanted to know who made the best product.

 When I found these two brands, I even began using my favorites in my own home for prevention.
-My hands on experience with the traps helped me understand how to use them. how to get the most bang for your buck.
+My hands-on experience with the traps helped me understand how to use them.

-The CDC and Orkin both report that bed bug cases double each year, which makes it easy to understand why they are on the rise.
+The CDC and Orkin both report that bed bug cases double each year.
 Bed bug traps give peace of mind to home and business owners.
 If you already have bed bugs, think about it this way: every bug in the glue is one less bug on you!

 Who should use these?

-Eco keeper traps use a sticky surface.
-For this reason, this product is better used by people without many pets or young children.
+These use a sticky surface.
+For this reason, this product is better used by people without pets or young children.

-Buggy bed is an enclosed system, and can easily by used by anyone.
+This is an enclosed system and can easily by used by anyone.

 Best used under the bed post.

 Since the glue and enzymes are encased, this can be used anywhere.